-The Internal Revenue Service (IRS) sets annual deferral limits, which caps the amount you can contribute from your salary to employer-sponsored retirement accounts each year.
+The Internal Revenue Service (IRS) sets annual deferral limits, which caps the amount you can contribute (defer) from your salary to employer-sponsored retirement accounts each year.
 These limits apply across all your pre-tax or Roth contributions for 401(k) plans, 403(b) plans, Starter 401(k), SARSEP IRA plans, and SIMPLE IRA plans.
 You can see total contribution limits here.

 What to do if you overcontributed